Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 5. Contribute to conservation efforts

-More than providing a fun place to learn about animals, the National Aquarium is also committed to environmental conservation, animal rescue and research.
+More than providing a fun place to learn about animals, the aquarium is also committed to environmental conservation, animal rescue and research.
 To help extend those efforts, the aquarium opened the Animal Care & Rescue Center in 2018 that houses sick or rescued animals and can be toured by the public on weekends.

-The National Aquarium takes part in a variety of conservation initiatives, including animal rescue, protecting the Chesapeake and advocating for responsible seafood consumption and production.
-Learn more about the aquarium’s conservation efforts.
+The National Aquarium takes part in a variety of conservation initiatives, including animal rescue, protecting the Chesapeake, and advocating for responsible seafood consumption and production.
+Learn more about the Aquarium’s conservation efforts.

 Plan Your Trip